 MRCS gives cash to flood victims

-In February, Christian Aid led a cash-based response to assist flood victims in Malawi through the Start Fund.
-Here is a take on the story that made its way to one of the country's news sites, Malawi24.
+In February, HelpAge International and Christian Aid led a cash-based response to assist flood victims in Malawi through the Start Fund.
+Here is a take on the story that was published on one of the country's news sites, Malawi24.

 The Malawi Red Cross Society (MRCS) in partnership with Malawi Network of Older Persons Organisation (MANEPO) has donated cash to elderly people who were left homeless in Salima following floods that occurred in February this year.

 About 16 million kwacha was given out to the displaced elderly in Chembe Village, Traditional Authority Pemba in the district.
 Households with an elderly person received K45,000 cash each to kick-start the reconstruction of their houses that were destroyed by the floods.

 Speaking during the handing over of the cash to the elderly on Friday, National coordinator for MANEPO Andrew Kavala said over 344 households from the area have benefited from the flood response cash transfer.

 Kavala said after assessing the need, MANEPO approached MRCS and reached an agreement to provide cash to the displaced households.

 ‘’We have been doing assessment on disaster in Malawi targeting the elderly and as such this cash donation will make a huge difference in their respective homes,” said Kavala.